Outside project update on our stone cottage.

 This is the house before we moved in.
-Not much going on in the front flowerbeds and the pine tree at the corner of the house would drop needles at the slightest touch (plus I just didn’t like it).
+The front flowerbeds were sparse and in need of care.
+The pine tree at the corner of the house would drop needles at the slightest touch (plus I just didn’t like it).

 I won’t bore you with the whole list just yet but I’ll fill you in on what we accomplished this weekend.
 I don’t have any of my indoor projects done, and I’m still working on painting the kitchen windows black, so today is all about outside progress.

-There are azaleas planted everywhere on our property, even in the middle of the back yard.
-We had six around our oak tree but they were in poor condition so I dug them all up.
+One of the previous owners planted azaleas everywhere on our property, even in the middle of the back yard.
+We had six around our oak tree, all in poor condition, so I dug them all up.

 The next bed to get the treatment was the one in front of the porch.
 There were a couple of junipers that I removed last fall (too many memories from our Illinois house 😉 ) and a few dying bushes.
-I dug the rest of the dying bushes out this weekend and all we’re left with are a few nandinas.
+The rest of the dying bushes were dug out this weekend and all we’re left with are a few nandinas.

 The last flowerbed that I cleaned up was the one on the side of the front porch.
-Tons of weeds and 3 scraggly azaleas lived here but now it’s a clean slate, ready for something new.
+Tons of weeds and 3 scraggly azaleas used to live here.
+Now it’s a clean slate and ready for something new.

-These beds will be raked out next weekend and then they’ll all get fresh pine straw.
+I’ll rake the beds out next weekend and then they’ll all get fresh pine straw.
 I’m going to take my time to decide before I plant anything new.

-This is my growing pile of misfit bushes, an unused satellite dish that was still on the roof and some rocks and cinder blocks..
+This is my ever growing pile of junk, misfit bushes, an unused satellite dish that was still on the roof and some rocks and cinder blocks.